reconhub/learn/content/post/practical-vbd.md

 ![](practical-vbd_files/figure-markdown_github/p4-1.png)

-### Lets’ discuss some aspects
+### Let's discuss some aspects

--   Sensitivity of the model to change of the R0
+- Sensitivity of the model to changes in R0.
--   Sensititity of the model to change of bitting rate
 - What are the reasons of the time lag between epidemics?
--   How we calculate the attack rate
+- How do we calculate the attack rate?
--   What happen if we vaccinate 80% of the population?
--   What is the impact of a vector control programme?

 ### Modelling control interventions

-Now, using this basic model we are going to model the impact of three different types of interventions, all of them related to vector control.
+Now, using this basic model we are going to model the impact of three different types of interventions.

--   1. An intervention than reduces the life span of the mosquito

--   1. An intervention that reduces the carrying capacity

--   1. An intervention that reduces the probability of transmission
+1. Vaccination
+2. Bednets
+3. Mosquito spraying

-For these three inteventions, try to find literature that explain which specific interventions can do that and in that way you will parameterise the model.
+Try to find literature that explain these interventions and describe how you will parameterise the model.
+Are all of these interventions feasible?
+Are they cost effective?

 About this document
 ===================